LegendaryOctoSniffle/Printer/meeting-03/README.md

 # Meeting 03 - Saturday, July 7th.
 1PM-3PM.
-University of Washington Campus (room TBD)
+University of Washington Campus (Suzzallo 333)

 In this meeting, we will finish off the *structural* elements of our printer.
 In our next (and final) meeting, we will complete the *electrical* components of our printer.